 Sauna and sauna tips.
 Sauna is a big part of the heritage and culture of Finland.
-It is estimated that there are more than two million saunas in Finland.
-For a population of 5.3 million, this amounts to an average of one per household – there is even one in parliament.
+It is estimated that there are more than three million saunas in Finland.
+For a population of 5.5 million, this amounts to an average of one per household – there is even one in parliament.

 There are many traditions and customs related to the sauna experience, but the most important for the Finns is to relax and purify both body and mind.